 Once the disaster clean-up is completed, your next step will be fire damage restoration.
 This is the process of returning your home (and life) back to normal.
 Any damaged walls will be fully repaired and painted, damaged drywall will be replaced, new carpet may be installed if need be, and any structural damage will be taken care of.

 During the entire process, you will need to be in contact with your insurance company.
 One of the advantages of a disaster recovery service like ServiceMaster Cleaning & Restoration is the fact that we will work with you and help you through your insurance claims process to make sure it is as painless as possible.

-If you have experienced a fire or other catastrophe that has caused fire damage, water damage, or other property damage, and live in Florida, Georgia, and Tennessee, give the disaster recovery experts at ServiceMaster Cleaning & Restoration a call to see how we can get your life back to normal.
+If you have experienced a fire or other catastrophe that has caused fire damage, water damage, or other property damage, and live in Georgia, and Tennessee, give the disaster recovery experts at ServiceMaster Cleaning & Restoration a call to see how we can get your life back to normal.